 Perhaps you’ve unintentionally ended up with multiple catalogs, because you opened a backup catalog and continued working in it, or you’ve started a new catalog each time you’ve upgraded Lightroom.
-If you have metadata and edits scattered across multiple catalogs, you won’t want to lose all of the work you’ve done, so you’ll need to merge the catalogs… but how do you do that?
+If you have metadata and edits scattered across multiple catalogs, you won’t want to lose all of the work you’ve done, so you’ll need to merge the catalogs.

-Or perhaps you previously used multiple catalogs because someone said it was a good idea, but having weighed the pros and cons, you’ve now decided to combine your multiple catalogs into one… how do you do that?
+Or perhaps you previously used multiple catalogs because someone said it was a good idea, but having weighed the pros and cons, you’ve now decided to combine your multiple catalogs into one.

 When merging multiple catalogs into a single master catalog, there are four distinct stages.
 We’ll summarize them in this infographic (which may take a moment to load), but then we’ll break it down into the individual stages over the next few weeks.

-It can seem like an overwhelming task at first, but don’t worry, we’ll go into more detail over the new few weeks.
+It can seem like an overwhelming task at first, but don’t worry, we’ll go into more detail in the next few posts…

 It’s more time-consuming than complicated, although some basic computer knowledge is required.
 You need to know how to use your operating system to search for files, show additional columns of metadata in Windows Explorer/Finder, and how to move files.